OTHER IMPORTANT NOTES

 At start-up, choose a pre-set configuration or enter you own values for inputs & outputs.
 Once entered, these values are fixed for the current session.
 You can also load a saved configuration, which will include the sources used and any routing presets created.
 If the “Use Last config” box has been ticked, then a “Last” config file will be searched for and loaded if found.
 Router config files have a .zri extension.

-6) Pressing the Advanced button changes the configuration slightly to mimic an A-B bus (preview/program) vision switcher, where the A bus is the main output and the B bus is the preview output.
-Pressing the “Switch A-B” button will toggle the contents of Bus A & B. In addition, when in Advanced/A-B-Switcher mode, an additional set of virtual output are created, one for each input.
+9) Pressing the A/B Switcher button changes the configuration slightly to mimic an A-B bus (preview/program) vision switcher, where the A bus is the main output and the B bus is the preview output.
+Pressing the “Switch A-B” button will toggle the contents of Bus A & B. In addition, when in Advanced/A-B-Switcher mode, an additional set of virtual outputs are created, one for each input.
 The idea of this is to allow multiple NDI Monitor apps to be set up to view all the inputs and outputs, as shown in the screen grab at the bottom of the NDI page at http://www.zenvideo.co.uk/ndi.htm#Router.
-When this app was developed, using NDI v2, the switching was virtually instant in most cases but, as NDI had developed and the protocol evolved, that is no longer the case, making this mode far less useful that was originally intended.
+When this app was developed, using NDI v2, the switching was virtually instant in most cases but, as NDI had developed and the protocol evolved, that is no longer the case, making this mode far less useful than was originally intended.

 A module for Bitfocus Companion (for the Elgato Stream Deck) has been created (thanks to Nigel Brown, and not by me, I might add) and is available via the Bitfocus site (for the ZEN NDI Router), plus Joe de Max has added the NDI Router to the range of devices supported by his Central Control software.